- Document Link: JBD – Absences and Excuses

 A. Introduction

 The Cherokee County Board of Education recognizes that, in order to receive maximum benefit from the instructional program, students are expected to attend school each day.
 It is understood that good attendance habits positively impact the learning process.
 While administrators and teachers are responsible for providing quality instruction in an environment where learning can flourish, parents/guardians and students must assume responsibility for being punctual and attending school regularly.
-Although circumstances may necessitate that a student be absent from school, the School District recognizes that optimal learning takes place when the student is present and involved in classroom activities.
-Unless the student is ill, suspected of being ill or has been exposed to a viral pathogen, it is important that parents/guardians make every effort to have their children attend school.

 B. Lawful/Authorized Absences from Class/School

 A student will not be absent from class or school or other required school activity except for illness, suspicion of illness, exposure to a viral pathogen or other providential cause.
 No student will encourage, urge or counsel other students to violate this policy.
-As permitted under State law and State Board of Education Rules, a student’s absence, tardy or early checkout may be excused for the following reasons:

 a. illness suspicion of illness, exposure to a viral pathogen or when attendance in school would endanger their health or the health of others;

-b. seriousillness, viral illness or death of an immediate family member;
+b. serious illness, viral illness or death of an immediate family member;

 c. mandated by order of governmental agencies, including pre-induction physical examinations for service in the armed forces, or by a court order;